valeryan/vscode-phpsab/README.md

 ## Installation

-Visual Studio Code must be installed in order to use this plugin.
-If Visual Studio Code is not installed, please follow the instructions [here](https://code.visualstudio.com/Docs/editor/setup).
+Visual Studio Code (VS Code) must be installed in order to use this plugin.
+If VS Code is not installed, please follow [VS Code's instructions](https://code.visualstudio.com/Docs/editor/setup).

 ## Usage